 A wider perspective is useful here: woody material from forests continues to be a long-term store for carbon that came from atmosphere.
 A study in the USA by K.E.
 Skog and G.A.
 Nicholson showed that, in the eighty plus years from 1910, the accumulated stocks of carbon in just those wood products such as lumber, sheet wood, card and paper that remained in use was 2.7 billion tonnes.
-This is a significant component of total carbon stored in the USA where there were in the mid 1990s an estimated 13.8 billion tonnes of carbon in forest trees and 24.7 billion tonnes of carbon in forest soils.
-(See 'Buildings' for more on carbon stored in wooden structures.)
+(See 'Wooden buildings' for more on carbon stored in wooden structures.)